SKTeamLab/esm-msr/README.md

 **Screening Parameters:**
 * **Mask Strategy:** Choose between `Default (unmasked)`, `marginal`, or `chain`. `unmasked` tends to perform best, but there are compute savings especially if only specifying a few positions using `chain`. `marginal` is not recommended.
-* **Artificial Background Mutation:** Applies a universal baseline mutation before evaluating specific targets (e.g., `A15G`).
-Generally leave this blank.
-* **Execution Approximations:**
-    * *Approximate Epistasis (Not Recommended):* Skips rigorous additive sub-calculations for multi-mutants, instead computing their scores as 0.5 * MT_LoRA_prediction - 0.5 * WT_LoRA_prediction.
-    * *Skip MT pass (Additive Approximation):* Fast approximation, especially suitable for single mutants. *Warning: Skips generating `mt_lora` predictions.*
+* **Skip MT pass (Use Additive Approximation):** Fast approximation, especially suitable for single mutants. *Warning: Skips generating `mt_lora` predictions.*
-* **Protein Complex Mode (Experimental):** Allows scoring within the context of multiple chains vs a `single_chain`.
-In our limited testing, this does not appear to be more useful for binding prediction than using the single chain of interest.

 **Running Inference:**
 Click **Run Prediction Script** at the bottom of the window.
 A red **STOP** button will appear, which allows you to forcefully terminate the process tree if you accidentally launch a massive screening run.
-After preliminary setup (~1 minute), you can track the screening progress at the bottom of the GUI, stop, and modify the run parameters if it will take too long. *Note: Singles screening takes <1 minute on modern GPUs.
-Doubles screening on a 300AA protein can take hours (`chain`) or days (`unmasked`).*
+After preliminary setup (~1 minute or possibly much longer if downloading ESM3 weights for the first time), you can track the screening progress at the bottom of the GUI, stop, and modify the run parameters if it will take too long. *Note: Singles screening or using the additive approximation takes <1 minute on modern GPUs.
+Doubles screening on a 300AA protein can take hours (`independent` masking) or days (`unmasked`).*

 ### 3. Visualization